cisagov/ScubaGear/baselines/exo.md

 ## 13. Mailbox Auditing

 Mailbox auditing helps users investigate compromised accounts or discover illicit access to Exchange Online.
+As a feature of Exchange Online, mailbox auditing is enabled by default for all organizations.
-Some actions performed by administrators, delegates, and owners are logged automatically.
-While mailbox auditing is enabled by default, this policy is to ensure that it has not been inadvertently disabled.
+Microsoft defines a default audit policy that logs certain actions performed by administrators, delegates, and owners that are logged by the default audit policy.
+While mailbox auditing is enabled by default, this policy ensures that it has not been inadvertently disabled.

 ### Policies